hishd/LightPopup/README.md

 ------------

-The easiest way to use Animdialog is to add the android library to your projects dependencies.
+The easiest way to use Animdialog is to add the android library to your projects dependencies

 ##### Maven
 ```